 - ABECMA® (idecabtagene vicleucel) for multiple myeloma after four lines of therapy

 Advocates of cell and gene therapy hope the FDA will expand eligibility for these CAR T-cell therapies to second-line treatment for large B-cell lymphoma.
-This action would make the promising treatment available in cases when one round of chemotherapy fails, which could have a significant impact for many patients.
+This action would make the promising treatment available in cases when one round of chemotherapy is unsuccessful, which could have a significant impact for many patients.

 Limited patient access to CAR T-cell therapy